MoHassn/store-api/README.md

 - install db-migrate globally by running `npm install -g db-migrate`
 - run `db-migrate up` to create the database tables
+- if you are on windows change the test script in package.json to this `set ENV=test && db-migrate --env test up && jasmine-ts && db-migrate db:drop test`
 - run `npm run watch` to start the development server

 ## Required Technologies